Graded at a Glance

 Founded in 1920 by the American Chamber of Commerce, in partnership with six American companies - Citibank, Dow Chemical, General Electric, General Motors, Ford Motor, and Goodyear – Graded School is a private, co-educational, non-sectarian, nonprofit day school from Pre-primary to grade 12.
 The school follows an American curriculum with instruction in English.

-The Lower School consists of the Montessori Pre-primary program (3-year-olds through Kindergarten) and the Elementary (grades 1-5).
+The lower school consists of the Montessori Pre-primary program (3-year-olds through Kindergarten) and the Elementary (grades 1-5).

-The Middle School runs from grades 6 to 8.
+The middle school runs from grades 6 to 8.

-The High School program prepares students for admission to competitive universities, and all graduates receive an American High School diploma.
+The high school program prepares students for admission to competitive universities, and all graduates receive an American High School diploma.
 Students also have the opportunity to earn the International Baccalaureate and Brazilian High School diplomas.

-There are approximately 1311 students enrolled
+There are 1326 students enrolled

 in its three divisions: